Lean Certification Levels: Explained

 Before we go into details lets remind ourselves that Six Sigma includes tools and techniques for process improvement and reduction of defects.
 With Six Sigma you improve quality when you remove causes of defects.
 You also minimize variations in processes.

-Certification programs support Six Sigma programs so let’s look closer now at the levels for Lean certification.
-Lean Manufacturing or Lean is a method of eliminating waste within a process and can tie into a Six Sigma approach.
+This Six Sigma online certification classes provides you in-depth insight and command over Six Sigma training, and Six Sigma tools.
+Also understand Lean Manufacturing or Lean, which is a method of eliminating waste within a process and can tie into a Six Sigma approach.

 As part of Six Sigma programs companies such as Motorola and General Electric developed certification programs.
 In the 1990s the number of organizations offering certification grew.
 Today you can get certification through a professional association, university, or for-profit organization or company.
 Not all programs are the same as there is no standard exam you must pass to get a certification.
 Some groups such as the American Society for Quality require that you pass a written exam to get a Black Belt certification.
 You must also have completed projects and have practical experience.